Higher dimensional Jordan curves: A functional on skeleta

 to be the class of subsets $F$ of $\R^n$ such that

 Here $L$ denotes any subset of Hausdorff dimension smaller or equal than $d-1$; by $F^*$ we mean a finite union of $d$-dimensional faces of cubes coming from $\Delta_{\rho}$.
 We will call $F^*$ the \textit{coral} part of $F$.
 In other words the class $\dF_0$ is composed by subsets that are built out of a finite number of $d$-faces coming from cubes in $\Delta_\rho$.
+Let us consider a subclass of $\dF_0$: we set